 Upon receipt of a Retraction Request, New Discreet shall immediately notify Autodesk and Dutchco of such request.
 Autodesk or Dutchco shall thereafter have two Business Days in which to notify New Discreet that Dutchco intends to exercise its overriding Retraction Call Right to purchase all, but not less than all, of the New Discreet Exchangeable Shares submitted by the holder thereof for retraction.
-The purchase price for each such New Discreet Exchangeable Share purchased by Dutchco shall be the amount equal to the market price of a share of Autodesk Common Stock plus an additional amount equal to the Dividend Amount, and shall be satisfied by Dutchco causing to be delivered to such holder one share of Autodesk Common Stock for each such New Discreet Exchangeable Share and paying to such holder the Dividend Amount.
+The purchase price for each such New Discreet Exchangeable Share purchased by Dutchco shall be the amount equal to the market price of a share of Autodesk Common Stock as of the last Business Day immediately preceding the Retraction Date, plus an additional amount equal to the Dividend Amount, and shall be satisfied by Dutchco causing to be delivered to such holder one share of Autodesk Common Stock for each such New Discreet Exchangeable Share and paying to such holder the Dividend Amount.

 Redemption Rights of New Discreet and Dutchco Redemption Call Rights.
-Pursuant to the share provisions of the New Discreet Exchangeable Shares, subject to applicable law, certain limited exceptions and the overriding Redemption Call Right of Dutchco described below, on a date eleven years from the Effective Time (the "Final Redemption Date"), New Discreet shall redeem all, but not less than all, of the then outstanding New Discreet Exchangeable Shares by payment of an amount equal to the market price of a share of Autodesk Common Stock plus an additional amount equal to the Dividend Amount for each New Discreet Exchangeable Share so redeemed, which shall be satisfied by New Discreet causing to be delivered to such holder one share of Autodesk Common Stock for each such New Discreet Exchangeable Share and paying to such holder the Dividend Amount.
+Pursuant to the share provisions of the New Discreet Exchangeable Shares, subject to applicable law, certain limited exceptions and the overriding Redemption Call Right of Dutchco described below, on a date eleven years from the Effective Time (the "Final Redemption Date"), New Discreet shall redeem all, but not less than all, of the then outstanding New Discreet Exchangeable Shares by payment of an amount equal to the market price of a share of Autodesk Common Stock as of the last Business Day immediately preceding the Final Redemption Date, plus an additional amount equal to the Dividend Amount for each New Discreet Exchangeable Share so redeemed, which shall be satisfied by New Discreet causing to be delivered to such holder one share of Autodesk Common Stock for each such New Discreet Exchangeable Share and paying to such holder the Dividend Amount.

-Dutchco shall have the overriding redemption call right, notwithstanding any proposed redemption of the New Discreet Exchangeable Shares by New Discreet as outlined above, to purchase on the Final Redemption Date all, but not less than all, of the outstanding New Discreet Exchangeable Shares by payment of an amount equal to the market price of a share of Autodesk Common Stock plus an additional amount equal to the Dividend Amount for each New Discreet Exchangeable Share so redeemed, which shall be satisfied by Dutchco causing to be delivered to such holder one share of Autodesk Common Stock for each such New Discreet Exchangeable Share and paying to such holder the Dividend Amount.
+Dutchco shall have the overriding redemption call right, notwithstanding any proposed redemption of the New Discreet Exchangeable Shares by New Discreet as outlined above, to purchase on the Final Redemption Date all, but not less than all, of the outstanding New Discreet Exchangeable Shares by payment of an amount equal to the market price of a share of Autodesk Common Stock as of the last Business Day immediately preceding the Final Redemption Date, plus an additional amount equal to the Dividend Amount for each New Discreet Exchangeable Share so redeemed, which shall be satisfied by Dutchco causing to be delivered to such holder one share of Autodesk Common Stock for each such New Discreet Exchangeable Share and paying to such holder the Dividend Amount.